Economy of Indonesia: Construction

+The expansion of the construction industry has been catalysed by major capital expenditure projects, and a key factor has been the government's Economic Programme and public-private partnership (PPP) mega-projects like Jakarta-Bandung High Speed Rail, Jakarta MRT, Jabodebek LRT, Trans-Java Toll Road, Trans-Sumatra Toll Road, Nusantara (city), and many more.

 Manufacturing

 Indonesia's manufacturing sector has historically played a key role in the country's economic development and now contributes to 20 percent of GDP.

 The government has ambitious plans to propel the country into the top ten biggest economies in the world by 2030, with manufacturing at the heart of this goal.
 The main areas of production include textiles and garments, food and beverages (F&B), electronics, automotive, and chemicals, with the majority of manufacturers in this sector consisting of micro, small, or medium-sized enterprises.
 The sector has posted a consistent four percent growth year-on-year since 2016 and registered 147 trillion rupiah (US$8.9 billion) in investments from January to September 2019.

 Indonesia recently became the 10th-largest manufacturing nation in the world.
 Its large manufacturing sector accounts for almost a quarter of the nation's total GDP and employs over a fifth of Indonesia's working age population (around 25 million workers).
 Put into perspective, Indonesia's manufacturing sector is now larger than the manufacturing sectors of the United Kingdom, Russia and Mexico.
 Industry sector (including manufacturing) which accounts for 21% of local workers (having become more prominent in recent years).
-Indonesia's labour pool is estimated at around 120 million people, and is growing annually by approximately 2.4 million.
+Indonesia's labour pool is estimated at 120 million people, and is growing annually by approximately 2.4 million.
 As the economy has progressed beyond its predominantly agricultural base to a mixed composition, more workers – particularly women – are now employed in manufacturing and service-related professional industries.

 With its rapidly growing middle class and competitive workforce, more foreign investors than ever before are taking advantage of Indonesia's strong manufacturing sector.
 However, the sector has significant challenges, including intense international competition, particularly from China, increasing labour costs, high transportation and logistics costs, difficulties getting credit, and varying levels of transparency and clarity in regulations.